bendikhk/cats_vs_dogs/README.md

 jupyter notebook
 ```

-Remember to set Kernel to "Python(ml) when you open a notebook"
+Remember to set Kernel to "Python(ml)" when you open a notebook.